Principal Eduardo Navidad

 Navidad describes his leadership style as energetic, positive, and collaborative.
 He believes strongly in teachers and their ability to build trusting and caring relationships with students.
 These relationships are the cornerstone to classroom engagement and challenging instruction.
 Navidad is fluent in Spanish and has extensive experience supporting and leading diverse school cultures.

-“I’m excited to join the Hopkins family and am honored to have the opportunity to work with such an amazing and knowledgeable faculty at Alice Smith,” said Navidad.
+“I’m honored to have the opportunity to work with such an amazing and knowledgeable faculty at Alice Smith,” said Navidad.
 “Alice Smith teachers build lasting relationships with our students and their families and have the vision and courage to keep equity at the heart of everything they do.”

 Navidad and his wife reside in Carver county with their three young children.
 In his free time he enjoys cycling, hiking, reading, cooking, and exploring state parks with his family.